 How To Melt Crayons To Make An Easter Bunny Crayon Craft

 I love this simple tutorial for how to melt crayons to make your own unique crayons.
 While we are using this as a fun way to make an Easter Bunny crayon craft to go into baskets, you could use the same technique for any holiday with any mold.

-Bunny Silicone Mold
+Bunny Silicone Mold and Crayons

 Just make sure you pick a mold that will create crayons small enough to fit in your Easter Eggs.
 (Helpful Hint: Be sure to get the silicone molds and not the plastic candy molds.
 The silicone molds can go in the oven.)